rust-lang/rust/doc/rust.md

 > **Note:** The functionality of crate files will be merged into source files in future versions of Rust.
 > The separate processing of crate files, both their grammar and file extension, will be removed.

-The Rust compiler is always invoked with a single input file, and always produces a single output crate.
+The Rust compiler is always invoked with a single crate file as input, and always produces a single output crate.

 When the Rust compiler is invoked with a crate file, it reads the _explicit_ definition of the crate it's compiling from that file, and populates the crate with modules derived from all the source files referenced by the crate, reading and processing all the referenced modules at once.

-When the Rust compiler is invoked with a source file, it creates an _implicit_ crate and treats the source file as though it was referenced as the sole module populating this implicit crate.
+When the Rust compiler is invoked with a source file, it creates an _implicit_ crate and treats the source file as if it is the sole module populating this explicit crate.
 The module name is derived from the source file name, with the `.rs` extension removed.

 ## Crate files